janellinteriano/Python-Projects/README.md

 <p>This project is able to store users' names, phone numbers, and email adresses into a database.
 Here the user is able to edit and delete different entries of their choosing.</p>
 <h1>GUI Files Project</h1>
 <p>Users are able to transfer their .txt files to another directory of their choosing.
 The files are then stored into a database.</p>
+<h1>Checkbook Project</h1>
+<p>This project works as an application for keeping track of various bank accounts.
+Users can create their own account and add transactions.
+Their account balance is then updated and displayed for the user.</p>